zhizhe258/1/readme.md

 ## Step 2: Scene Composition for Tasks

 Some manipulation tasks in LeIsaac (e.g., **cloth folding**, **toy cleaning**) are executed **on a table surface**.
 To support a wide range of custom scenes, LeIsaac separates:

-* **Background scene** (environment geometry)
+* **Background scene**
 * **Robot**
 * **Task assets** (objects and optional table)

-This design makes task execution more robust across scanned or reconstructed environments.
+This design makes task execution more robust across different environments.

 ---